Approximation Algorithms for Computing Maximin Share Allocations: A Polynomial Time -approximation

 which we will show that it holds before each call, $\textsc{rec-mms}(\varepsilon', n, \boldsymbol{\xi}, S, K, V_K)$ computes a $|K|$-partition of $S$, so that each agent receives items of value at least $(1-\varepsilon')\rho_n \xi_i$.

 The initial call of the recursion is, of course, $\textsc{rec-mms}(\varepsilon', n, \boldsymbol{\xi}, M, N, V_N)$.
 Before moving on to the next recursive call, $\textsc{rec-mms}$ appropriately allocates some of the items to some of the agents, so that they receive value at least $(1-\varepsilon')\rho_n \xi_i$ each.
-This is achieved by identifying an appropriate matching between some currently unsatisfied agents and certain bundles of items, as desribed in the algorithm.
+This is achieved by identifying an appropriate matching between some currently unsatisfied agents and certain bundles of items, as described in the algorithm.
 In particular, the most important step in the algorithm is to first compute the set $X^+$ (line \ref{line:x+}), which is the set of agents that will not be matched in the current call.
 The remaining active agents, i.e., $K\mysetminus X^+$, are then guaranteed to get matched in the current round, whereas $X^+$ will be satisfied in the next recursive calls.
-In order to ensure this for $X^+$, $\textsc{rec-mms}$ guarantees that inequality \eqref{recursion-balance} holds for $X^+$ and for the rest of the items.
-Note that \eqref{recursion-balance} trivially holds for the initial call.
+In order to ensure this for $X^+$, $\textsc{rec-mms}$ guarantees that inequality \eqref{recursion-balance} holds for $K = X^+$ and with $S$ being the rest of the items.
+Note that \eqref{recursion-balance} trivially holds for the initial call of $\textsc{rec-mms}$, where $K = N$ and $S = M$.
 For simplicity, in the description of $\textsc{rec-mms}$, we assume that $K=\{1, 2, \ldots$, $|K|\}$.
 Also, for the bipartite graph defined below in the algorithm, by $\Gamma(X^+)$ we denote the set of neighbors of the vertices in $X^+$.
-To proceed with the analysis, and since the choice of $X^+$ plays an important role, we should first clarify what properties of $X^+$ are needed for the algorithm to work.
-The following lemma is the most crucial part in the design of our algorithm. \begin{lemma} Assume that for $n, M, S, K, V_K$, inequality \eqref{recursion-balance} holds, and let $G = (X\cup Y, E)$ be the bipartite graph defined in line \ref{line:G} of $\textsc{rec-mms}$.
-Then there exists a subset $X^+$ of $X\mysetminus \{1\}$, such that: \begin{description} \itemsep{2 pt} \item[\normalfont{\textit{ (i)\ \ \ }}] $X^+$ can be found efficiently. \item[\normalfont{\textit{ (ii)\ \ }}] There exists a perfect matching between $X\mysetminus X^+$ and a subset of $Y\mysetminus \Gamma(X^+)$. \item[\normalfont{\textit{ (iii)\ }}] If we allocate subsets to agents according to such a matching (as described in line \ref{line:allocate}) and $X^+\neq\emptyset$, then inequality \eqref{recursion-balance} holds for $n, M, S^*, X^+, V_{X^+}$, where $S^*\subseteq S$ is the unallocated set of items. \end{description} \end{lemma}
+To proceed with the analysis, and since the choice of $X^+$ plays an important role (line \ref{line:x+} of Algorithm \ref{fig:alg-pw_rec}), we should first clarify what properties of $X^+$ are needed for the algorithm to work.
+The following lemma is the most crucial part in the design of our algorithm. \begin{lemma} Assume that for $n$, $M$, $S$, $K$, $V_K$ inequality \eqref{recursion-balance} holds and let $G = (X\cup Y, E)$ be the bipartite graph defined in line \ref{line:G} of $\textsc{rec-mms}$.
+Then there exists a subset $X^+$ of $X\mysetminus \{1\}$, such that: \begin{itemize} \item[(i)] $X^+$ can be found efficiently. \item[(ii)] There exists a perfect matching between $X\mysetminus X^+$ and a subset of $Y\mysetminus \Gamma(X^+)$. \item[(iii)] If we allocate subsets to agents according to such a matching (as described in line \ref{line:allocate}) and $X^+\neq\emptyset$, then inequality \eqref{recursion-balance} holds for $n$, $M$, $S^*$, $X^+$, $V_{X^+}$ where $S^*\subseteq S$ is the unallocated set of items, i.e.: